paulstansifer/convert-nonogram/README.md

 convert-nonogram examples/tea.png | pbnsolve -tu
 ```

 (`-t` requests detailed difficulty output, and `-u` requires checking for uniqueness.
-You can add `-b` to suppress output of the solved grid, but it's useful when debugging a non-unique nonogram)
+You can add `-aL` (or `-aE`; I don't fully understand the difference) to stop solving when it's not possible to proceed with "line logic".
+You can add `-b` to suppress output of the solved grid, but it's useful when debugging a non-unique nonogram or partially-solvable nonogram. `pbnsolve`'s README file documents its other flags.)

 Here's a somewhat tricky nonogram that's solveable with only single-line reasoning.
 The "Lines processed" (relative to "Lines in puzzle", which is the sum of the width and height) is the best indicator of difficulty, I think: